 If you are having image-guided radiation therapy, the radiation therapists will take x-rays or a CT scan to make sure you are in the same position as you were during the planning session.
 They may mean moving the table or your body.
 They will check the scans straightaway and make any adjustments needed.

 Receiving the treatment

 The machine may move around you into different positions but it will not touch you.
-You won’t usually see or feel anything unusual, but you may hear a buzzing noise from the machine while it is working and when it moves.
+You won’t see or feel the radiation but you may hear a buzzing noise from the machine while it is working and when it moves.
 The radiation therapist may turn off the machine and come into the room to change your position or adjust the machine.

 Some people who have treatment to the head say they see flashing lights or smell unusual odours.
-These effects are not harmful, but tell the radiation therapists if you experience them.
+These effects are not harmful, but tell the radiation therapists if you have them.

 EBRT does not make you radioactive because the radiation does not stay in your body after each treatment session.
 You will not need to take any special precautions with bodily fluids (as you would with chemotherapy).
 It is safe for you to be with other people, including children and pregnant women, and for them to come to the radiation therapy centre with you.
 However, they cannot be in the room during the treatment.